 A working IAT sensor sends its readings to the PCM.
 Guided by this data, the computer adjusts the fuel injectors and other components that control the internal combustion chamber.
 Accurate readings help the engine burn fuel efficiently.

-When the PCM gets a signal voltage reading above the maximum value, it realizes that the IAT sensor has malfunctioned.
-The computer then switches on the Check Engine Light and logs the error code P0113.
+When the PCM gets a signal voltage reading above the maximum value, it realizes that the IAT sensor circuit has malfunctioned, either because the sensor is unplugged, the terminals are damaged, one of the sensor wires has been cut, or some other open circuit issue.
+The computer knows -40 is not the correct reading, so it switches on the Check Engine Light and logs the error code P0113.